gunaprofile/Ziel-Todo/README.md

 ---

 ## Description

-Life can feel overwhelming, but it doesn't have to.
-Todo keeps track for everything - from simple errants to your most ambitious project - so you can get it all done and enjoy more pice of mind along the way

 Individual color todo list, on select one of them to go into that particular list and add new items to it.
 As you add new item you todo list take beautiful gradient, we can delete and search list of items.
 #### Technologies